GHOST-Aram/friendly-docs/eventz/docs/post.md

 **Notes**
+- The event graphic is optional but if provided, must be an image file with the extension *.jpg, .jpeg, .png , .avif, or .jfif*
 - The accepted value of the `date` string is in the format *Day MonthName Year*.
 For example *12 January 2025*.
 - The accepted values of `time.start` and `time.end` strings are in the format *hour:minutes AM or PM*.
 - The value of `time.end` is optional.